Generation of Realistic Cloud Access Times for Mobile Application Testing using Transfer Learning: Future Research Direction

-\textbf{Applicability to next generation 5G networks and use-cases - } The next generation 5G cellular networks aim to offer improved network QoS with 1000 times greater throughput improvement, 100 billion connections at massive scale that include Machine To Machine (M2M) communication, and a close to zero latency ($<$ 1 ms)~\cite{DBLP:journals/comsur/AgiwalRS16, 7169508}.
-With the introduction of the enhanced Mobile Broadband (eMBB), Massive Machine-Type Communication Mass Communication (mMTC) and Ultra Reliable Low-Latency Machine-Type Communication (uRLLC) services in 5G, there would be application use-cases in heterogeneous domains such as factory automation, connected vehicles, robotics, virtual reality, health care, smart city, etc. These application use-cases would have their own specific network QoS requirements.
-5G stresses on greater flexibility for the core network through software virtualization, thus enabling easier instantiation of the core services and simplifying radio-resource allocation without compromising on the network stability.
-It will also enable the different services verticals through resource sharing using network slicing~\cite{7962821, 7926923}.
+\textbf{Applicability to next generation 5G networks and use-cases --- } The next generation 5G cellular networks aim to offer improved network QoS with 1000 times greater throughput improvement, 100 billion connections at a massive scale that include Machine To Machine (M2M) communication, and a close to zero latency ($<$1 ms)~\cite{DBLP:journals/comsur/AgiwalRS16,7169508}.
+With the introduction of the Enhanced Mobile Broadband (eMBB), Massive Machine Type Communications (mMTC), and Ultra Reliable and Low Latency Communications (uRLLC) services in 5G, there would be application use-cases in heterogeneous domains such as factory automation, connected vehicles, robotics, virtual reality, health care, smart city, etc. These application use-cases would have their own specific network QoS requirements.
+5G stresses greater flexibility for the core network through software virtualization, thus enabling easier instantiation of the core services and simplifying radio-resource allocation without compromising on the network stability.
+It will also enable the different services verticals through resource sharing using network slicing~\cite{7962821,7926923}.
 The impact of such network slicing decisions on the network QoS and and the application QoE within the vertical would need to be studied.
-Understanding QoE of the use-cases will be a key enabler of future 5G business cases.
+Understanding the QoE of the use-cases will be a key enabler of future 5G business cases.
 We envision an increasingly common need for target environment context driven testing in each of these service verticals where our methodology could be applied.
-We aim to build transfer learnt 5G network QoS models, study their accuracy, and apply them to measure QoE.
+We aim to build transfer learned 5G network QoS models, study their accuracy, and apply them to measure QoE.

-\textbf{\textit{ContextPerf} automation tool release - }We plan to make the ~\textit{ContextPerf} tool available to the mobile application development and the testing community to enable testers to evaluate their mobile applications QoE for a wide range of target environments.
+\textbf{\textit{ContextPerf} automation tool release --- }We plan to make the ~\textit{ContextPerf} tool available to the mobile application development and the testing community to enable testers to evaluate their mobile applications QoE for a wide range of target environments.
 In this direction, we are working on developing and deploying ~\textit{ContextPerf} in the cloud and offer it in form of a Network Testing as a Service (NTaaS).
 We are targeting wider testing scenarios where testers can run cloud access time tests as a part of their periodic application release cycle.